Who are the EMC Fellows?

 Founder of the WarszeMuzik festival held in old backyards of the remaining houses of the Warsaw ghetto area, she attempts to practice "the art of remembrance" in the public space of Warsaw.
 WarszeMuzik brings the classical music of the pre-war Warsaw back home.
 Ania is also co-founder of the Mieczysław Weinberg Institute, curator and soloist in the TOVA project - the cyber solo flute recital interpreting the woman's identity in a post-soviet country.

 Cheryl Kwok is a composer, conductor, and cultural policy researcher.
-A graduate of the University of Cambridge and King’s College London, she is currently Partnerships Manager at Vialma, a streaming service for classical music and jazz, and can be found constantly exploring (and revelling in) the rapidly-changing landscape of art/music tech and digital cultural policy.
+A graduate of the University of Cambridge and King’s College London, she is currently a Consultant at Sound Diplomacy, a global research and strategy consultancy, and can be found constantly exploring (and revelling in) the rapidly-changing landscape of art/music tech and digital cultural policy.

-Her passion for improving access and participation in the arts is supported by her roles as Project Manager at Young People in the Arts and a Trustee of Culture&, a charity dedicated to promoting diversity in the arts through development of vocational public programmes.
+Her passion for improving access and participation in the arts is supported by her roles as Fellow of Creative Impact Research Centre Europe (CIRCE), Project Manager at Young People in the Arts, and a Trustee of Culture&, a charity dedicated to promoting diversity in the arts through development of vocational public programmes.
 She enjoys learning about dance (particularly ballet) and the visual arts in her spare time.

 Chloé is a 26-year-old administrator and production manager in training, working in a music venue in France.
 She was born in a family of musicians and developed a love for music from a very young age.
 She is also very fond of traveling and discovering new cultures.